 About

 A pragmatic programmer with a passion for solving problems using technology.
-I am an accomplished software and data engineer, I have over a decade of experience architecting and building robust large-scale distributed systems, data pipelines, and web applications using technologies like Airflow, Spark, Kafka, AWS, Python Flask, Go, Node JS, and React to name a few.
-My solutions have powered products and platforms to handle massive traffic and data volumes.
+I am an accomplished software and data engineer with over a decade of experience architecting and building robust, large-scale distributed systems, data pipelines, and web applications using technologies including Airflow, Spark, Kafka, AWS, Flask, Go, Node.js, and React.
+My solutions have powered products and platforms handling massive traffic and data volumes.

 Work Experience